ericrogler/Green-Book/Z007_Metrics_Of_Success.md

 - Most Played Game

 If this is a success metric, you may perform mass adoption strategies, or reaching the maximum audience available to you, to showcase improvement and success.
 Enrollment, as a metric, generally only cares about number of students *in* a given class/school.
 It does not care about the performance of those students or what those students do while inside of the school.
-- Video game example: A game can sell 5 million copies, but if 4 million players quit before completing the game, it's not an accurate indication of success.
+- Video game example: A game can sell 5 million copies, but if 4 million players quit before completing the game, it may indicate only financial success and not overall success.

 Though generally you want high enrollment, you may risk pursuing high enrollment at the cost of other metrics such as:
 - Engagement